Douglas J. Bosner, O.D.

 Dr. Yuhas's clinical and research interests lie in retinal disease.
 Specifically, he is part of a team working on developing a pupil-based test to rapidly detect certain retinal and neurological diseases, such as glaucoma and traumatic brain injury.

-Dr. Yuhas lives in Grandview with his wife, Emily.
+Dr. Yuhas lives in Pickerington with his wife, Emily, and two children.